Last updated on July 2, 2023 by Wandering our World

 There are just three official campsites to choose from on Lanzarote.
 We detail them below.

-It is forbidden to light a campfire anywhere on Lanzarote, so make sure you use a safe cooking stove/storm cooker – like this one.
+But as an important note, it is forbidden to light a campfire anywhere on Lanzarote.
+So make sure you use a safe cooking stove/storm cooker – like this one.

 You must apply for a permit to pitch your tent at La Graciosa though.
 It is best to apply for a permit at least two months in advance of when you wish to stay.
 You can apply for a permit to camp here at this website.